JoeruSumittokan/BombRushCyberfunk_X_Broadside/README.md

 - Big thanks to **Broadside Community Members**: Eliit1, Sentenza, VVV, Acromee, drmark, and Rfeliz for the amazing CC0 model contributions.
 - Special shoutout to **Broadside**, **Basejump**, **Matt Mason**, and **Vector Meldrew** — you make projects like this possible!
+- Shoutout to Directive Creator and the Grillz Gang for having me.
+Looking forward for the next project!

 ## ❤️ Personal Shoutout